pyeventsourcing/eventsourcing/docs/topics/process.rst

 .. distributed database might correspond to the L3 cache.
 Please note, this idea
 .. isn't currently implemented in the library.)

-In this example, the process applications use a MySQL database.
+In this example, the process applications share a MySQL database.

 .. code:: python